 Mr. Tom Cleary (6/12/1921 – 19/10/2011) and Mrs. Irene Cleary (9/10/1924 – 6/12/2021)

-Born in Melbourne on the 6th December 1921, James (Tom) Cleary was the son of a farmer and the eldest of 6 surviving children brought up on a farm at Blighty, a little town just out of Finley NSW.
+Born in Melbourne on the 6th December 1921, Tom was the son of a farmer and the eldest of 6 surviving children brought up on a farm at Blighty, a little town just out of Finley NSW.
 Tom came to Geelong as a teenager and attended St Mary’s Technical School.
-While attending St Mary’s, young Tom boarded with his Uncle Jack and Auntie Gert Scott.
-Uncle Jack, more commonly referred to as JB had set up his own machinery business – J B Scott, which was operated from 72 Moorabool Street.

-After completing his schooling at St Mary’s, Tom returned to the family farm at Blighty.
-At 18, after doing various jobs around the district, Tom sought a career in the RAAF.
+Whilst attending St Mary’s, Tom boarded with his Uncle Jack and Auntie Gert Scott.
+Jack more commonly referred to as JB had in 1925 set up his own machinery business – J. B. Scott which operated from 72 Moorabool Street.
+Tom returned to Blighty after completing his Intermediate (equivalent to year 10) spending time doing various jobs around the district.
+After turning 18, in 1939 he enlisted in the RAAF.

-When the war ended and while working at Dunlop Rubber Company, Tom studied motor mechanics and this consolidated much of what he had learnt about engines in the Air Force.
-Later he joined TAA as an aircraft mechanic working at various airports around Australia.
+When the war ended and whilst working at Dunlop Rubber, Tom studied motor mechanics by correspondence.
+This consolidated much of what he had learnt about engines in the Air Force.
+Later Tom joined TAA as an aircraft mechanic working at various airports around Australia.

-Tom also supported local youth by offering apprenticeships to many keen, would be Diesel Mechanics.
-This interest in young people is perpetuated by the family providing the corpus of funds to establish The Tom Cleary Memorial Scholarship.
+Tom and Irene took a keen interest in the Geelong community, being involved in a range of local community organisations and undertaking various roles.
+Tom and Irene supported local youth by offering apprenticeships to many keen on Diesel Mechanics.
+This interest in young people is perpetuated by the family providing the corpus of funds to provide The Tom and Irene Cleary Memorial Scholarship.